Definition of Object Class in Java

 public boolean equals(Object obj)

-This method is used to override the default implementation of the equals method to compare 2 objects using their hashcode and returns true or false accordingly.
-In case you want to implement your own logic to compare 2 objects of your class, you must override the equals method.
+This method overrides the default implementation of the equals method to compare two objects using their hashcode and returns true or false according to how you want to implement your logic to compare two objects of your class; you must override the equals method.

 4. getClass()